Six tax-smart strategies for your retirement

 Competitive yield with Annual Percentage Yield2 and no transaction fees

-Plus ATM and foreign transaction fee refunds worldwide,3,4 and $15 monthly account fee waived if criteria is met.5
+Plus ATM and foreign transaction fee refunds worldwide.3,4 $15 monthly account fee waived with $5,000 average monthly balance.5

 Morgan Stanley Private Bank, Member FDIC.